rookiecj/ros_facedetect/README.md

 # ros_facedetect

-This is a simple face detect project based on OpenCV on ROS.
+This is a simple face detect ROS project based on OpenCV.

 ## build